Question: What is Feline Leukemia Virus? Are there any natural immune boosters, supplements, or holistic treatments that can support cats with FIV?

 It is important to support the immune system with good nutrition, stress management, and immune boosting treatments such as acupuncture and energy work.
 However, because the immune defenses of the infected cat may be weak or inadequate, we don't recommend a raw meat diet as the first step toward improving nutrition.
 Homemade is best, but because of contamination problems in the meat-packing industry, it's best to start out using cooked meat.
 As the cat becomes healthier, you can gradually transition to a raw diet if desired.
-If homemade isn’t an option for you, then wholesome, natural canned foods are fine.
+If homemade isn’t an option for you, then wholesome, natural wet foods are fine.
 Dry food is undesirable because they are dehydrating; also, carbohydrates (including vegetables) are unnatural to the feline diet and put stress on the liver, pancreas, and immune system.

-Our most powerful immune support supplements:
+See our most powerful immune support supplements.

 And helpful essential fatty acids

 - Only Natural Pet Wild Alaskan Salmon Oil

 Our Best Options for Stress & Anxiety Flower Essences are

 - Spirit Essence Stress Stopper